Zack Morris (actor)

-Zack Morris (born 2 October 1998) is an English actor, known for portraying the role of Keegan Baker in the BBC soap opera EastEnders and Isaiah Howard in the Disney+/Hulu series Goosebumps (2023).
+Zack Morris (born 2 October 1998) is an English actor, known for playing Keegan Baker in the BBC soap opera EastEnders and Isaiah Howard in the Disney+/Hulu series Goosebumps (2023).

 Early life and education

 Originally from Brentwood, Essex, Morris grew up wanting to be an actor.
 He developed an interest in acting at age six after seeing a local production, and began taking acting classes.
 Morris attended the D&B Academy of Performing Arts in Bromley, where he trained in singing, dancing and acting.
 He received a scholarship from television presenter Marvin Humes.

 Career

 Morris began his professional acting career at the age of nine when he appeared in the musical Joseph and the Amazing Technicolor Dreamcoat.
-He also appeared in the play Cat on a Hot Tin Roof, and in a West End production of Oliver!
+He also appeared in the play Cat on a Hot Tin Roof and in a West End production of Oliver!.
 Morris made his on-screen debut in 2011 as Sam in the miniseries The Fades, and a year later, he played Kyle in the BBC miniseries One Night.
-He has also appeared in several commercials.
+He has also appeared in several advertisements.

 In 2017, Morris was cast as Keegan Baker in the BBC soap opera EastEnders.
 He left the series after five years in March 2022.
 In 2022, Morris was cast in Will Gilbey's thriller Jericho Ridge.
-The film premiered at Galway Film Fleadh on 14 July 2023 making it his feature film debut.
+The film premiered at Galway Film Fleadh on 14 July 2023, marking his feature film debut.
 It was released to U.S. streaming services later that year, before it premiered in cinemas in the UK on 25 April 2024.

-In October 2022, Morris was cast in the first season of Disney+'s remake of the horror anthology series Goosebumps.
-The season premiered on 13 October 2023.

-In 2024, Morris was cast opposite Priyanka Chopra in the Amazon MGM Studios film, The Bluff.

-In 2025, it was reported that Morris joined the cast of HBO Max's hit medical series, The Pitt.
-He will play the recurring role of patient, Jackson Davis in the second season of the streaming series, set to premiere in January 2026.
+In October 2022, Morris was cast in the first series of Disney+'s remake of the horror anthology series Goosebumps.
+It premiered on 13 October 2023.
+In 2024, Morris was cast opposite Priyanka Chopra in the Amazon MGM Studios film The Bluff.
+In 2025, it was reported that Morris joined the cast of the HBO Max medical series, The Pitt.
+He played the recurring role of patient Jackson Davis in the second series of the streaming series.